YWCA Edmonton is a member of YWCA Canada, the oldest and largest women’s social service organization in the nation.

 Treasurer: Kathy Demuth

-Kathy volunteers her time with Ironteam – Cops for Cancer in support of cancer-related charities.
-She is also a past volunteer with Edmonton’s Boys & Girls Club Big Brothers Big Sisters as a finance committee member, and with Junior Achievement, among others.
+Kathy also volunteers her time with Ironteam – Cops for Cancer in support of cancer-related charities.
+She is a past volunteer with The Boys and Girls Clubs of Edmonton as a finance committee member, and with Junior Achievement, among others.
 Kathy is delighted to be working with the YWCA in their goal to be a strong voice for women’s issues and determination to end violence against women and children.

 Marina Banister is a born and raised Edmontonian, currently completing her degree in political science at the University of Alberta.
-Marina has a deep passion for student engagement and has dedicated herself to active involvement throughout her degree, earning her a Avenue Magazine Top 40 Under 40 award in 2017.
+Marina has a deep passion for student engagement and has dedicated herself to active involvement throughout her degree, this work led to her Avenue Magazine Top 40 Under 40 award in 2017.

 Before being elected President of the University of Alberta Students’ Union, Marina served as the 2015-2016 Vice-President Academic where she advocated for the academic interests on behalf of undergraduate students.
 Marina has participated in every level of student governance at the U of A including her Department Association, Faculty Association, Student Council, General Faculties Council, Senate, and affiliated committees.
 She also gives her time to the community, including serving as 2015–2016 Chair of the City of Edmonton Youth Council.

 Phalyn has settled in Edmonton after years of testing out homes across Western Canada.
 She’s lived in farm communities, big cities, in the North and on the Coast, but couldn’t be more proud to call Edmonton home.

 Since moving to Edmonton in 2012, Phalyn has become a dedicated community leader and volunteers her time to many local non-profit organizations.
-She’s served two terms on the Junior League of Edmonton’s Board of Directors, is a former United Way Employee Campaign Chair and has also participated on a variety of YWCA Edmonton Committees, though her favourite role was being a coach for YWCA WALK A MILE IN HER SHOES®.
+She’s served two terms on the Junior League of Edmonton’s Board of Directors, is a former United Way Employee Campaign Chair and has also participated on a variety of YWCA Edmonton Committees; though, her favourite role with us was being a coach for Walk a Mile in Her Shoes.

 Phalyn is passionate about sharing her non-profit experiences, mentoring young community leaders, and empowering women to develop their potential.
 She is an Edmonton real estate professional and has a background in corporate administration and office management.